zooko/smalloc/README.md

 # Rationale / Philosophy -- Why `smalloc` is beautiful (in my eyes)

-"Allocating" virtual memory doesn't prevent any other code (in this process or any other process) from being able to allocate or use memory.
+"Allocating" virtual memory (as it is called in Unix terminology) doesn't prevent any other code (in this process or any other process) from being able to allocate or use memory.
 It also doesn't increase cache pressure or cause any other negative effects.

-And, allocating one span of virtual memory -- no matter how large -- imposes no more than a tiny bit of additional work on the kernel's virtual-memory accounting logic.
-It's best to think of "allocating" virtual memory as simply *reserving address space*.
+And, allocating one span of virtual memory -- no matter how large -- imposes only a tiny bit of additional work on the kernel's virtual-memory accounting logic -- a single additional virtual memory map entry.
+It's best to think of "allocating" virtual memory as simply *reserving address space* (which is what they call it in Windows terminology).

 The kernel simply ensures that no other code (in this process) that requests address space will receive address space that overlaps with this span that you just reserved.
 (The kernel needs to do this only for other code running in *this* process -- other processes already have completely separate address spaces which aren't affected by allocations in this process.)

 Therefore, it can be useful to reserve one huge span of address space and then use only a small part of it.
-This technique is used occasionally in scientific computing, such as to compute over large sparse matrices, but I'm not aware of it being exploited to the hilt in a memory manager before.
+This technique is used occasionally in scientific computing, such as to compute over large sparse matrices, and a limited form of it is used in some of the best modern memory managers like `mimalloc` and `rpmalloc`, but I'm not aware of this technique being exploited to the hilt in a memory manager before.

 So, if you accept that "avoiding reserving too much virtual address space" is not an important goal for a memory manager, what *are* the important goals? `smalloc` was designed with the following goals, written here in roughly descending order of importance:

-(Caveat: the following is all based on my own starry-eyed love of `smalloc`'s design, but I haven't actually tested it yet!)

 1. Be simple, in both design and implementation.
 This helps greatly to ensure correctness -- always a critical issue in modern